Pawel024/brain-builder-2025/public/Welcome.md

 # Welcome to brAIn builder!

+We created this app in 2023-2024 while taking the course AE2224-II "Artificial Intelligence for Aerospace Engineering".
+After a test run the same year, we developed it further to include all topics treated in the course.
-This app was created in 2023 by two TU Delft students to support the course AE2224-II "Artificial Intelligence for Aerospace Engineering".
-It is meant to give you a conceptual idea of what neural networks are and what they can do, without getting into the math and programming.
-Please know it is still in development so some bugs are possible.
-We look forward to your feedback!
+Our goal is to give you a conceptual idea of the different models and techniques covered in the lectures, without getting too much into the math.
+By providing some example code, we hope to bridge the gap between the lectures and the labs.
+Please know the app is still in an early stage, so some bugs are possible.
+Please let us know if you encounter any issues or have any suggestions.

 Laurens and Paweł